kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Recommendation top menu](../Images/asc-storage-top-menu.gif?raw=true)

 8. The next important part is the **Remediation Steps** which contains the remediation logic.
-As you can see, you can remediate the select resource/s either by following the step-by-step instructions, use the provided ARM template or REST API to automate the process by yourself or use the Quick Fix button which triggers the ARM call for you.
+As you can see, you can remediate the select resource/s either by following the step-by-step instructions, use the provided ARM template or REST API to automate the process by yourself, or use the Quick Fix button which triggers the ARM call for you.

 * Click on the **view remediation logic*
 * Notice the automatic remediation script content (ARM Template):